DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 ## One-Time Client Code Execution

-You can use the [eval method](../../reference/test-api/testcontroller/eval.md) of the [test controller](../../reference/test-api/testcontroller/README.md) to create a client function and execute it immediately without saving it.
+To create a client function and execute it immediately (without saving), use the test controller's [eval](../../reference/test-api/testcontroller/eval.md) method.

 ```js
 fixture `My fixture`